 Your application will be reviewed and eligibility verified by staff and managers.
-If your child is not eligible, you will receive a letter via US mail with a list of private preschools in your community and a “parent tip sheet” with ideas for helping prepare your child for transitioning to kindergarten.
+If your child is not eligible, you will receive a letter via US mail with a list of PreK options in your community and a “parent tip sheet” with ideas for helping prepare your child for transitioning to kindergarten.

 For families who are eligible for the program, the child applicant will either be selected, if space is available, or placed on the waitlist.
 If your child is placed on the waitlist, you will receive a waitlist letter via US mail.
 If a space becomes available and your child is selected for the space, you will receive an acceptance letter via US mail in addition to a phone call to schedule an enrollment appointment.

 If your child is selected for a space, the acceptance letter is mailed with required enrollment forms: school physical, dental exam, and FCPS school registration forms.
-Enrollment is required and must be completed before your child can begin school.
+Enrollment forms are required and must be completed before your child can begin school.

 Enrollment requirements are as follows:

 - A parent/legal guardian must meet with family service partner to submit your child’s completed enrollment packet.
 You will be contacted by the family service partner to schedule an appointment.

 - Your child must have a current school physical with up-to-date immunizations; a home visit with the teacher must be completed.
 The teacher will call you to schedule an appointment.